NeLLi-team/gvclass/README.md

   tree_method: fasttree             # or 'iqtree' for more accuracy
   mode_fast: false                  # Skip order-level marker trees when true (speeds up analysis)
   completeness_mode: novelty-aware  # or 'legacy' to surface the old estimate
-  sensitive_mode: false             # Use E-value 1e-5 for pyhmmer instead of GA cutoffs
+  sensitive_mode: true              # Default: use E-value 1e-5 for pyhmmer instead of GA cutoffs
   contigs_min_length: 10000         # In --contigs mode, skip contigs shorter than this (bp)
   threads: 16                       # Default thread count
 ```

+Sensitive HMM filtering is enabled by default as of `v1.4.1`.
+Set
+`sensitive_mode: false` in your config if you need the legacy GA-based
+filtering behavior for a specific run.

 Database path precedence:
 - `--database` CLI flag